MKSK

-MKSK is an American planning, urban design, and landscape architecture firm.
-The company is headquartered in Columbus, Ohio, founded in 1990.
-The firm is known for its work reshaping Central Ohio, particularly downtown Columbus.
+MKSK is an American planning, urban design, and landscape architecture firm headquartered in Columbus, Ohio.
+Founded in 1990, the firm is known for its work reshaping Central Ohio, particularly downtown Columbus.
 MKSK is an employee-owned practice with a network of twelve metropolitan studios in Ohio, Illinois, Indiana, Kentucky, South Carolina, Georgia, Florida, New York, and the District of Columbia.

 Attributes

 The company's designs aim to create pedestrian-friendly designs, including reconnecting neighborhoods divided by highways.
 When working with communities or organizations, MKSK works to understand challenges associated with the project while capitalizing on opportunities that have the potential to benefit the community.
 Some of the ways the company achieves this is through surveys and research to understand previous initiatives.

 The company has been instrumental in envisioning Columbus' and other cities urban planning initiatives to accommodate for growth and community-focused public spaces.
 In 2000, MKSK created masterplan for the Arena District and since then have master planned or designed a majority of projects that have transformed downtown Columbus.
 Their work has included Capitol Square, the Discovery District, Scioto Audubon Metro Park, and Quarry Trails Metro Park.